-The Credit Facility and the barite facilities financing contain a fixed charge coverage ratio covenant and a tangible net worth covenant.
-As of June 30, 2006, we were in compliance with these covenants contained in these facilities.
-These facilities and the Notes also contain obligations for us to deliver financial statements and a compliance certificate on a timely basis.
-As a result of our failure to file this Quarterly Report on Form 10-Q in a timely manner with the Securities and Exchange Commission due to the matters described in the Explanatory Note and Note A to the Notes to Consolidated Financial Statements in Amendment No. 2 to our Annual Report on Form 10-K/A for the year ended December 31, 2005, we were in default on these facilities.
-However, we had obtained waivers of this default from the various lenders or, in the case of the holders of the Notes, have entered into the Term Credit Facility and paid these lenders in full.
-Concurrent with the filing of this report, we are in compliance with the financial statement filing requirements of all our credit facilities.
+The Credit Facility contains a fixed charge coverage ratio covenant and a tangible net worth covenant.
+The Term Credit Facility contains a fixed charge coverage ratio covenant and a consolidated leverage ratio.
+As of September 30, 2006, we were in compliance with these covenants contained in these facilities.
+The Credit Facility also obligates us to timely deliver financial statements and a compliance certificate.
+As a result of our failure to file the Quarterly Reports on Form 10-Q for the periods ended March 31, 2006 and June 30, 2006 in a timely manner with the Securities and Exchange Commission due to the matters described in the Explanatory Note and Note A to the Notes to Consolidated Financial Statements in Amendment No. 2 to our Annual Report on Form 10-K/A for the year ended December 31, 2005, we were in default on this facility.
+However, we had obtained waivers of this default from the lenders.
+Concurrent with the filing of the reports mentioned above, we are in compliance with the financial statements of all our credit facilities.
+The Term Credit Facility requires us to deliver within 30 days after the close of each month certain financial statements.
+Also concurrent with the filing of the reports mentioned above, we are incompliance and month certain financial statements.
+Also concurrent with the filing of the reports mentioned above, we will no longer be required to provide monthly financial statements; instead, we will be required to file our quarterly financial statements on a timely basis with the Securities and Exchange Commission.

-The Notes, the Term Credit Facility and the Credit Facility also contain covenants that significantly limit the payment of dividends on our common stock.
+The Term Credit Facility and the Credit Facility also contain covenants that significantly limit the payment of dividends on our common stock.

-Ava, S.p.A, our European fluids systems and engineering subsidiary which we refer to as Ava, maintains its own credit arrangements, consisting primarily of lines of credit with several banks, with the lines renewed on an annual basis.
+Ava, S.p.A, our European fluid systems and engineering subsidiary which we refer to as Ava, maintains its own credit arrangements, consisting primarily of lines of credit with several banks, with the lines renewed on an annual basis.
 Advances under these credit arrangements are typically based on a percentage of Ava's accounts receivable or firm contracts with certain customers.
-The weighted average interest rate under these arrangements was approximately 6.0% at June 30, 2006.
-As of June 30, 2006, Ava had a total of \$11.5 million outstanding under these facilities, including approximately \$400,000 reported in long term debt.
+The weighted average interest rate under these arrangements was approximately 6.0% at September 30, 2006.
+As of September 30, 2006, Ava had a total of \$11.8 million outstanding under these facilities, including approximately \$400,000 reported in long term debt.
 We do not provide a corporate guaranty of Ava's debt.
-At June 30, 2006, Ava had an interest rate swap arrangement outstanding which fixes the interest rate applicable to \$5.1 million of its debt within a range which escalates over time.
+At September 30, 2006, Ava had an interest rate swap arrangement outstanding which fixes the interest rate applicable to \$5.1 million of its debt within a range which escalates over time.
 This arrangement requires annual settlements and matures in February 2015.